 other cyber incidents resulting in school disruptions and unauthorized disclosures (red pins).

-The Cybersecurity and Infrastructure Security Agency (CISA) announced this week it has compiled and published a list of free cybersecurity services and tools to help organizations reduce cybersecurity risk and strengthen resiliency.
+The Cybersecurity and Infrastructure Security Agency (CISA) has compiled and published a list of free cybersecurity services and tools to help organizations reduce cybersecurity risk and strengthen resiliency.
 This non-exhaustive living repository includes services provided by CISA, widely used open source tools, and free tools and services offered by private and public sector organizations across the cybersecurity community.

 CISA also strongly recommends organizations take the following foundational measures: